jddunn/tenets/README.md

 # It automatically finds auth.py, user.py, config.yaml,
 # related tests, dependency files — everything you actually need.
 # (Git activity is used for relevance only; not shown in the output.)

+# Copy result straight to your clipboard
+tenets distill "implement OAuth2" ./src --copy

+# Or write it to a file for inspection / sharing
+tenets distill "implement OAuth2" ./src > context.md
+# (equivalent: tenets distill "implement OAuth2" ./src -o context.md)

+# Make copying the default (in .tenets.yml)
+# output:\n#   copy_on_distill: true
 ```

 ## Why tenets?